 Expert’s Advice to Building Resilience With 5 Tiers of Business Continuity Testing

-There are 8.2 million reasons to do business continuity testing in your business.
+There are 8.2 million reasons to do business continuity testing in your organization.
 That’s because, as of July 2019, the average cost for a data breach or business disruption in the U.S. was $8.2 million per company.
 Companies have learned that it’s better to perform business continuity testing than being held hostage to disruption of services.

 Consistent business continuity testing that’s held on a semi-annual or quarterly basis can help gain buy-in throughout the organization and save you millions of dollars in the long-run.
 Once your organization decides to proceed with the essential business continuity plan test (BCP), there is an exemplary 5-tier approach to BCP testing that’s worth implementing.
 Read on to learn how BCP builds resilience in your company and helps establish your organization as a business continuity expert.